 8. What does a typical day at the College look like for you?

-A swift circle time with the children, then lots of one-on-one and small group interactions; finding out what they are fascinated by or engaged with and then subtly scaffolding it with some vignettes of useful knowledge for them to apply.
+Circle time with the children, then lots of one-on-one and small group interactions; finding out what they are fascinated by or engaged with and then subtly scaffolding it with some vignettes of useful knowledge for them to apply.
 A couple of days a week I run Forest School sessions for various classes in Nursery, where we get up to all manner of mischief and have some great adventures.

 9. Do you have a motto or saying that really resonates with you?

-Several which are unprintable, but one that really sings to my soul is “Sorry is a shorter word than please.”
+One that really sings to my soul is “Sorry is a shorter word than please.”
 A retired SBS (Special Boat Service) Operator told me this one evening when we were chatting and it has really stuck.

 10. Do you have a most memorable teacher moment?